bernard357/mcp-watch/docs/setup-qualys.md

 $ pip install -r requirements.txt
 ```

-As an overall example, if you use a Ubuntu machine, you could do the following:
+As an overall example, if you use a Ubuntu or macOs machine, you could do the following:

 ```bash
 $ sudo apt-get install -y ntp python-pip git apache-libcloud